drdaxxy/gta5fov/GTA5FoV/README.txt

 A: Yes.

 Q: The game refuses to launch when I have the mod installed.
 A: Did you install vcredist_x64.exe?
-The version (2015) is important!
+The version (2015 Update 3) is important!
 Microsoft names all their 64-bit packages, regardless of version, vcredist_x64.exe, so you may have installed one such file before which was older, so you'll still need to install this one.
 !!!
 THIS WAS UPDATED SINCE THE LAST FOV MOD RELEASE !!!

 Q: Okay, but I don't trust you to run a file from you as Administrator.